ArdaBC/412NN/README.md

 This is clearly a case of overfitting.
 R2 and MSE on training data is good, but we are doing horribly on test data.
 Therefore, this is not useful either.

+# Conclusion:

 The project highlighted various challenges, particularly in the feature extraction process and model building phase.
 Maintaining model generalization without overfitting was a crucial aspect.
 Our project represented a comprehensive effort to predict student performance based on interactions with ChatGPT.
-Despite facing difficulties and getting mixed results, we learned important things about the machine learning itself and working on projects.
+Despite facing difficulties and getting mixed results, we learned important things about machine learning itself and working on projects.